HIGGEES/TicTacToe/manual/admin-manual.md

             wget -qO- https://toolbelt.heroku.com/install-ubuntu.sh | sh

-Fork this repository
-Clone the project to your computer, run this command:
+Clone the project to your computer by running this command:

         git clone git@github.com:[Your_Username]/[ProjectName].git